jacops/kubers/chart/README.md

 ```

 ### Install the chart with the release name `kubers`
-1. Create the flux namespace:
+1. Create the kubers namespace:
    ```
    kubectl create namespace kubers
    ```